Milo #8 Black Labrador Retriever Male 17 Months Old ID #3614

 He took a road trip to Peace Valley Park (partly to give him an experience riding in a car that is fun and not traumatic).
 He truly enjoyed the many sites and smells, although when confronted with a large body of water, he was quite unsure as to whether it was safe or not.
 However, in true lab fashion, he ultimately worked up the courage to venture in and plop down to cool off!
 However, he will probably need a few more visits to the lake to fully embrace the water.

-He also had his first vanilla ice cream pup cup – probably ever.
+He also had his first vanilla ice cream pup cup—probably ever.
 He thought this was the greatest thing in the entire world!

 We also had a neighborhood “block party” this past weekend, and he was the real star of the show, mingling with all of the adults and children (and occasional dog) who attended, receiving lots and lots of pats from everyone (and the occasional treat)!
-He was extremely mild-mannered and gentle, not intimidated at all with the people there and the noise and excitement of the gathering.
+He was extremely mild-mannered and gentle, not intimidated at all by the people there and the noise and excitement of the gathering.

-Medically, he is completing his doxycycline this week and will then have a 30-day rest period before the melarsomine treatments start which we are obviously not looking forward to.
+Medically, he is completing his doxycycline this week and will then have a 30-day rest period before the melarsomine treatments start, which we are obviously not looking forward to.
 However, Milo remains asymptomatic from his heartworms and is otherwise very healthy, so we are hoping he will do well with his treatment.

 May 9, 2026